The Perfecting of Howard Roark

 It is easy to put Roark’s early independence and passion up on a pedestal, but that would be a mistake.
 Roark may be in some sense “ideal” for his stage of development, but in the long view, he is incomplete.
 Rand certainly does not mean the reader to see Roark as morally flawed in this regard, but she knows and tries to communicate that Roark has some growing to do and that his strengths lead him to fail to do some things he should do, such as to define his moral place in the world, and to do things he should not do, such as such as design buildings for Peter Keating.

 In the human realm, Roark early on is inactive to the point of self-negligence.
 For example, he contacts Steve Mallory because he needs a statue.
 Apparently, it never occurs to him that he might simply enjoy the company of a person with Mallory’s view of human potential, although Mallory wishes he had met Roark outside of the context of a commission.
-And as he watches Mallory sob he realizes for the first time that he is engaged in a battle with part of the world and he feels a new emotion in the form of protectiveness for Mallory.
+And as he watches Mallory sob on the bed he realizes for the first time that he is engaged in a battle with part of the world and he feels a new emotion in the form of protectiveness for Mallory.
 This is a radically new form of connection for the paradigm of independence.

 In the novel's most striking example, look at how surprised Roark is to find that he needs Dominique after their first sexual encounter.
 What did he expect from a lover?
 Clearly nothing, because in his mid-twenties he never had that experience or even thought about the matter.
 Realizing that he needs Dominique is not a mere revelation of character on Rand’s part or just a new insight on Roark’s part—it is an experience of connection that represents a change in Roark’s personality.